1973 Flores cyclone

 The 1973 Flores cyclone was the deadliest known tropical cyclone in the Southern Hemisphere.
 The cyclone formed in the Banda Sea on 26 April as a tropical low.
 It intensified as it moved in a west-southwest direction, before shifting to the south.
-Early on 29 April, the cyclone peaked as a Category 3 storm on the Australian tropical cyclone intensity scale with 10-minute sustained winds of 150 km/h (90 mph) and a pressure of 950mb (28.05 inHg), before striking the north coast of the island of Flores, dissipating the following day.
+Early on 29 April, the cyclone peaked as a Category 3 storm on the Australian tropical cyclone intensity scale used in the region with 10-minute sustained winds of 150 km/h (90 mph) and a pressure of 950mb (28.05 inHg), before striking the north coast of the Indonesian island of Flores, dissipating the following day.

-The cyclone killed 1,650 to 1,653 people, including 1,500 fishermen on Palu'e island alone, and resulted in losses of around $5 million (USD).
+The cyclone killed 1,650 to 1,653 people, including 1,500 fishermen on Palue Island alone, and resulted in losses of around $5 million (USD).
 The cyclone dropped heavy rainfall across Flores, causing deadly flash flooding that damaged buildings and roads, destroying or damaging thousands of houses.
 Additionally, on 29 April, a Portuguese ship travelling from Portuguese Timor to Thailand capsized in the Flores Sea, leaving one survivor.
-Authorities in Jakarta received news of the disaster in Flores a month after the cyclone's passage, with the ship's sinking officially confirmed on 28 May.
+Authorities in the Indonesian capital Jakarta received news of the disaster in Flores a month after the cyclone's passage, with the ship's sinking officially confirmed on 28 May.

 Meteorological history

-There is no recorded data of the unnamed cyclone in the Tropical Cyclone Warning Center of the Meteorology, Climatology, and Geophysical Agency.
+There is no recorded data of the unnamed cyclone in the Tropical Cyclone Warning Center of the Indonesian Meteorology, Climatology, and Geophysical Agency.
 However, Australia's Bureau of Meteorology has records of the cyclone.

-On 26 April, a tropical low formed in the Banda Sea in the waters of eastern Indonesia.
+On 26 April, a tropical low formed in the Banda Sea.
 According to Australia's Bureau of Meteorology (BoM), the low moved to the west-southwest and intensified, although this was based on a later analysis.
 As the storm was outside of the agency's jurisdiction, the BoM did not issue warnings on the system at the time.
 The low attained gale-force winds late on 27 April as it moved into the Flores Sea.
 Late the next day, the storm turned southwestward.

 The BoM estimated that the storm reached peak intensity early on 29 April, assessing it as a Category 3 on the Australian tropical cyclone intensity scale, with 10-minute maximum sustained winds of 150 km/h (90 mph) and a minimum central pressure of 950mb (28.05 inHg).
-While near peak intensity, the small tropical cyclone had its eye embedded within a central dense overcast, 295 km (185 mi) in diameter.
-The cyclone's eye was also evident on an infrared satellite image at 0140 UTC.
+While near peak intensity, the small cyclone had its eye embedded within a central dense overcast, 295 km (185 mi) in diameter.
+Its eye was also evident on an infrared satellite image at 0140 UTC.
 (Note: Approximate location: .)
 The cyclone made landfall on the northern coast of the Indonesian island of Flores at around 09:00 WITA with maximum sustained winds of 120 km/h (75 mph) and a pressure of 975 mb.
 After crossing the island, the cyclone dissipated on 30 April near Flores' southern coast.